ttteo15/Proiect-Arduino/README.md

 ## **Setup Instructions**
 1. **WiFi Configuration**:
-   - Update the `ssid` and `password` variables in the code with your WiFi credentials.
+   - Update the 'ssid' and 'password' variables in the code with your WiFi credentials.
 2. **Upload the Code**:
    - Use Arduino IDE or PlatformIO to compile and upload the code to your ESP32/ESP8266.
    - Ensure the correct board and port are selected.